kingmariano/omnicron/README.md

 ## 📜Description

 Omnicron is a powerful multimodel API designed to cater to a wide range of advanced capabilities.
 Think of it as an all in one package that suites all your needs.
-Here is a list of following features:
+Here is a list of its features:

 1. **Chat Completion**: Includes models like the open ai gpt-4 and gpt-40 to handle chat completion.
 2. **Image Generation**: Image Generation is handled by [replicate](https://replicate.com/) state of the art models for  image generations like the [sdxl-lightning-4step](https://replicate.com/bytedance/sdxl-lightning-4step) and more ...